 To add or correct your SSN, submit the W-9S form (PDF).

-File your FAFSA as early as possible to be considered for campus-based financial aid awards such as Federal Work-Study, Supplemental Educational Opportunity Grant (SEOG) and Health Profession loans.
+File your FAFSA as early as possible to be considered for campus-based financial aid such as Federal Work-Study, Supplemental Educational Opportunity Grant (SEOG) and Health Profession loans.

 The Tuition Assistance Program (TAP) is a grant for eligible New York State residents.
 After completing the FAFSA, NYS residents link to the online TAP application from the FAFSA Confirmation Page.